Task scale-in protection endpoint - Amazon Elastic Container Service

 The Amazon ECS container agent automatically injects the ECS_AGENT_URI environment variable into the containers of Amazon ECS tasks to provide a method to interact with the container agent API endpoint.

-A PUT request to this URI from within a container will set task scale-in protection.
-A GET request to this URI will get the current protection status of a task.
+Use a PUT request to this URI from within a container to set task scale-in protection.
+A GET request to this URI returns the current protection status of a task.

 You can set task scale-in protection using the ${ECS_AGENT_URI}/task-protection/v1/state endpoint with the following request parameters.